By Dr. Ara Deukmedjian

 3. Heat and Cold Therapy

 Alternating between ice and heat can provide targeted relief for acute and chronic neck pain.
 Ice therapy helps reduce inflammation during flare-ups, while heat relaxes tight muscles, improves blood flow, and promotes healing.
-For best results, apply ice for 10–15 minutes during acute pain and heat for 15–20 minutes to relieve stiffness.
+For best results, apply ice for 10 to 15 minutes during acute pain and heat for 15 to 20 minutes to relieve stiffness.
 Combining these therapies with gentle stretching or movement can further enhance comfort and mobility.

 4. Physical Therapy Exercises